Multi-use simulation models

-The concept of multi-use simulation models relates to the notion of pre-designed templates that are developed for using in simulation projects which simulate repetitive activities.
+The concept of multi-use simulation models relates to the notion of pre-designed templates that are developed for use in simulation projects that simulate repetitive activities.
 These models can be perceived as “Building Blocks” which are designed for a specific purpose.
-The chief objective of this concept is to facilitate the conceptualisation and understanding of the simulation model by non-specialist.
+The chief objective of this concept is to facilitate the conceptualisation and understanding of the simulation model by non-specialists.
 In practice, the concept can be implemented in different contexts, mainly in the construction industry; as those who work in the development of a simulation project are interested in the efficiency and effectiveness of their simulation model rather than its underpinning mathematical complexity.